Image

 FEMA - National Flood Insurance Program

-Ready.gov - disaster preparedness, including instructions on building a basic disaster supply kit
+Ready.gov - information about disaster preparedness, including instructions on building a basic disaster supply kit

 1. Know how to shut off the electricity and gas to your house (or buildings/structures).